safaris since 1995

 Amboseli is a short hop from Nairobi.
 It’s a favourite amongst photographers world over for its elephants and full-frame views over plains to Kilimanjaro.

-The Laikipia, Meru and the Northern Frontier District have been a reasonably well kept secret for decades.
-This is where aficionados, luxury-seekers, wild-adventurers and closely knit families and circles of friends find some of the best safari holidays on the continent.
+The Laikipia, Meru and the Northern Frontier District have been a well kept secret for decades.
+This is where aficionados, luxury-seekers, wild-adventurers and closely knit families and circles of friends find some of the best Kenya safari holidays.